TPIsoftware-digirunner/digirunner/README.md

 Install this digiRunner app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Follow the on-screen instructions.

-## Prerequisites
+# Prerequisites
-1. You will need a PostgreSQL SQL database.
+## 1. You will need a PostgreSQL SQL database.
 You can either create your own DB and set up a connection, or you can follow the steps below to create one in GCP Cloud SQL.

 ```
 # Replace the fields YOUR-INSTANCE-NAME, YOUR-PASSWORD, and ZONE.
 # Create sql instances Example:
 gcloud sql instances create [YOUR-INSTANCE-NAME] --database-version=POSTGRES_15 --cpu=2 --memory=3.75GiB --zone=[ZONE] --root-password=[YOUR-PASSWORD] --availability-type=zonal --edition=enterprise